SteveMuiyuro/alx-low_level_programming/0x0B-malloc_free/README.md

-char *_strdup(char *str) is a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter. char *str_concat(char *s1, char *s2) is a function that concatenates two strings. int **alloc_grid(int width, int height) is a function that returns a pointer to a 2 dimensional array of integers.
+char *_strdup(char *str) is a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter. char *str_concat(char *s1, char *s2) is a function that concatenates two strings. int **alloc_grid(int width, int height) is a function that returns a pointer to a 2 dimensional array of integers. void free_grid(int **grid, int height) is a function that frees a 2 dimensional grid previously created by your alloc_grid function.